 Heads of Establishments should ensure that visits and visit management procedures are monitored to ensure the requirements of this policy are being carried out.
 This monitoring should be along similar lines to the evaluation of teaching and learning in the classroom.
 It should be clear in the establishment visit policy who is responsible for carrying out this monitoring.
-This may be supplemented by field monitoring by North Yorkshire's Educational Visits Advisory Service.
+This may be supplemented by field monitoring by the Education Visits Team at Outdoor Education North Yorkshire.